Skip to content

 Phase 3: Autonomous agents (Months 3–6)

-Service agents — Resolve routine inquiries end-to-end, escalate complex cases.
+Service agents resolve routine inquiries end-to-end, escalate the complicated ones.
 Prerequisites: comprehensive knowledge base, clear escalation rules, tested response templates.

-Custom agents via Joule Studio — Build domain-specific agents for your unique workflows.
+Custom agents via Joule Studio let you build domain-specific agents for your unique workflows.
 Prerequisites: mapped processes, defined decision rules, Joule Studio access (GA Q1 2026).

 What Data Prerequisites Must You Meet First?

-Only 6% of organisations qualify as “AI high performers” — those attributing more than 5% of EBIT to AI (McKinsey, 2025).
+Only 6% of organisations qualify as “AI high performers,” those attributing more than 5% of EBIT to AI (McKinsey, 2025).
 The primary barrier isn’t technology.
 It’s data readiness.
+Nota bene: skip the data preparation and the features produce unreliable outputs.
+I’ve watched it happen.

 Sales Cloud V2 data requirements